AdobeDocs/experience-manager-cloud-service.en/help/onboarding/learn-concepts/adobe-id.md

 # Understand Adobe ID {#adobe-id}

-An Adobe ID is simply the email you use to login and access AEM as a Cloud Service or any of your Adobe solutions.
+An Adobe ID is simply the email address you use to login and access AEM as a Cloud Service or any of your Adobe solutions.
 This is the email ID that your System Administrator uses while setting up your team.

+An Adobe ID is essential for a secure and personalized experience with Adobe apps and services, and is required when you want to buy Adobe products.
 By using your Adobe ID, you keep all your Adobe plans and products associated with a single account.

 >[!IMPORTANT]
 >An Adobe ID is essential for a secure and personalized experience with Adobe applications and services, and is required when you want to buy Adobe products.
 Refer to [Create or update your Adobe ID](https://helpx.adobe.com/ca/manage-account/using/create-update-adobe-id.html#HowtocreateorupdateyourAdobeID) to learn more.